kdgdkd/ramiho/README.md

 ramiho, as it's name only partially suggests, was originally conceived to run on a headless, offline Raspberry Pi 3b, operated with an external numeric pad, and providing audio feedback through a small speaker connected to the mini-jack output.
 That is why all the commands require only numbers and math operators, and why it speaks.

 Running ramiho on a headless Raspberry Pi will turn it into a smart USB MIDI HOST.
-You would need to connect the Raspberry Pi to the network and enable SSH so you can access the CLI or ramiho's console interface (sorry what¿) from another device.
+You would need to connect the Raspberry Pi to the network and enable SSH so you can access the CLI or ramiho's interface from another device.

 #### running offline